akoyamp/geopolrisk-py/README.md

 ~~~

 ## After installation
-A folder in the Documents directory of the installed user is created named "geopolrisk".
+A folder in the Documents directory of the installed user is created after importing the library for the first time named "geopolrisk".
 Three sub folders are created: *'database'*, *'logs'*, and *'output'*.
 These are important for the working of the library.
 The *'database'* folder must contain the library database.
 Copy the library database to the directory created in the documents folder to use the library (https://github.com/akoyamp/geopolrisk-py/tree/main/geopolrisk-py/lib/library.db).
+Or you can provide the location of the database in the prompt asked when importing the library for the first time.
 The *'logs'* folder stores the logs of the assessment.
 The *'output'* folder stores a database containing the results of the assessment and also all the exports of the results.

 # Modules and Methods